RocketCommunicationsInc/astro-www/src/pages/components/input-field.md

 - Stacked Input Fields are left justified to one another.
 - Use consistent spacing between stacked fields.
-- Don’t use text smaller than what is defined in the CSS.
+- Don't use text smaller than what is defined in the CSS.
 Text size within fields is critical to usability.
 - Generally, the size of the Input should match the length of the expected Input content.
 - Use Help Text to provide validation support, rather than placeholder text.
 - Do not use placeholder text for information that is vital to the user's understanding of the text Input.
 A placeholder will disappear once the Input has focus and it should only be used for short, clear and generic instructions, such as using "Search..." in a Search field.